Fortuna Union High School: Athletics

-Mascot and school colors

-The school mascot is the Husky(dog) and the colors are royal blue and white.
-The mascot often gets confused with a Siberian Husky, but that just simply isn't true and is a touchy subject for many alumni of the school.

-Milk Can Rivalry

-The boys(and girls) football team has a long-standing rivalry with the adjacent town of Ferndale, California.
-The winner of the annual game takes home a big milk can labeled with the years and scores of the winning and losing teams.

-In 2014, the Huskies won the Milk Can.
+The football team has a long-standing sports rivalry with the adjacent town of Ferndale, California.
+The winner of the annual "Milk Can" game takes home a milk can labeled with the years and scores of the winning and losing teams.
+The first Ferndale Wildcat versus Fortuna Huskies "Milk Can" football game was played in 1945.
+Excluding a 20 year hiatus, the Milk Can football game has been played each year since.

+In 2011, the Milk Can was stolen from Ferndale High School during a break-in by three Fortuna High School students, thrown over a bluff, and later recovered by police.